Diversity & Inclusion

 WHAT THE COLLEGE ADMINISTRATION WILL DO

-Building on the many tasks undertaken in the last few years, as summarized in the Strategic Plan and Two-year Update, the College commits to the following actions:
+Building on the many tasks undertaken in the last few years, as summarized in the , the College commits to the following actions:

 - Continue to collect and disseminate demographic data and survey-based climate information to track changes over time, identify new and on-going problems, and evaluate the success of interventions.

-- Recognize College community members who demonstrate sustained and impactful commitments to diversity and inclusion through the College Diversity and Inclusion Award.
+- Continue to recognize College community members who demonstrate sustained and impactful commitments to diversity and inclusion through the College Diversity and Inclusion Award.

 For undergraduates

-- Recruit a new, full-time Director for the Resources to Inspire Successful Engineers (RISE) program, a key retention effort for students from underrepresented groups, to update and expand the program.
+- Continue to update and expand the Resources to Inspire Successful Engineers (RISE) program, a key retention effort for students from underrepresented groups.

-- Develop a two-week summer program for incoming students from underrepresented groups.
+- Continue to improve and expand the recently revived RISE summer academy for incoming students from underrepresented groups.

 - Maximize the frequency of offerings of freshmen and sophomore undergraduate classes (e.g., Statics), including summers, to enhance flexibility.